nopnop2002/esp-idf-ultrasonic/README.md

 (*1)
 Ultrasonic ranging module is originally driven by 5V, but it also works with 3.3V.
 For long distance measurements, drive with 5V.
-Then level shift Trigger from 5V to 3.3V.
+Then level shift Echo from 5V to 3.3V.